Cautious Bayesian MPC: Regret Analysis and Bounds on the Number of Unsafe Learning Episodes: ANALYSIS

 Regularity of the future reward as required by Assumption~\ref{ass:continuity_v} is a central ingredient for the performance analysis and essentially determines the shape of the regret bound in Theorem~\ref{thm:general_regret_bound}.
 While explicit bounds on the Kolmogorov- and Eluder dimensions are available for relevant parametric function classes~\cite{Russo2014,Osband2014}, we provide a bound on $L_V$ that holds under application of the Bayesian MPC algorithm.
 In this section we begin by focusing on the control relevant case of linear time-invariant transitions~\eqref{eq:transition} of the form

 and reward models~\eqref{eq:reward} that are either affine or quadratic and concave in the states and inputs for each time step $t=0,1,..,T-1$.
 Furthermore, we restrict our attention to state and input spaces that are polytopic of the form $\XX\mDef\{x\in\RR^n | A_x x \leq b_x\}$ and $\UU\mDef\{u\in\RR^m | A_u u \leq b_u\}$.
-Based on these assumptions we establish Lipschitz continuity of the optimizer of the MPC Problem~\eqref{eq:mpc_problem}.
-Combining Lipschitz continuity of $\mUpredOpt_{t|t}$ with Lipschitz continuity of the mean transition and reward model allows us to establish Assumption~\ref{ass:continuity_v}. \begin{theorem} Consider MPC problem \eqref{eq:mpc_problem}.
+Based on these assumptions we establish Lipschitz continuity of the optimizer of the MPC Problem~\eqref{eq:mpc_problem}. \begin{theorem} Consider MPC problem \eqref{eq:mpc_problem}.
 If the mean transition~\eqref{eq:mpc_problem_transition} is linear, the state~\eqref{eq:mpc_problem_state_constraint} and input~\eqref{eq:mpc_problem_action_constraint} constraints are polytopic, and the mean reward function~\eqref{eq:mpc_problem_reward} is linear or quadratic and strictly concave for all time steps, then under application of the Bayesian MPC algorithm it follows that Assumption~\ref{ass:continuity_v} holds. \end{theorem} The proof together with a detailed construction of $L_V$ according to Asssumption~\ref{ass:continuity_v} can be found in Appendix~\ref{app:proof_lipschitz_continuity_linear}.
-Combining this result with Corrollary~\ref{thm:general_regret_bound} and the specific bounds on the Eluder- and Kolmogorov dimensions from~\cite{Russo2014,Osband2014} provides the following performance bound. \begin{corollary} Under the same assumptions of Theorem~\ref{thm:lipschitz_continuity_linear}, the cumulative Bayesian regret of the Bayesian MPC algorithm is bounded by